CanonicalLtd/maas-docs/en/intro-concepts.md

 Removes a node from MAAS.
 The underlying machine remains unaffected.

 ### Deploy
 Deploys a node.
-Changes a node's status from 'Ready' to 'Deploying' to 'Deployed'.
+Changes a node's status from 'Ready' (or 'Allocated') to 'Deploying' to 'Deployed'.
 Includes action 'Power on'.

 If unsuccessful, the status becomes 'Failed deployment'.